ashish1816/fraud-detection/README.md

 # Real-Time Fraud Detection with Apache Flink & Confluent Cloud

 A production-ready fraud detection system built with **Apache Flink SQL**, **Confluent Cloud**, and **Schema Registry** for real-time stream processing.
+This project is made with the help of IBM BOB.

 ## 🏆 Hackathon Project